mansoorbarri/website/content/guides/fedora-post-install-guide.md

 image: "/images/guides/fedora-post-install-guide/main.png"
 type: "post"
 showtableOfContents: true
-description: "Maximize your Fedora experience with our post-installation guide.
-Follow our tips and recommendations to optimize your system and get the most out of your Fedora distribution"
+description: "Optimize your Fedora distribution with our post-installation guide.
+Follow our tips to maximize your experience."
 ---

 ## Speed up DNF